scando1993/thingsboard.github.io/docs/user-guide/install/windows.md

 The ThingsBoard Server Application service was started successfully.
 ```

-In order to restart the ThingsBoard service you can execute following commands:
+In order to restart the Pacificsoft service you can execute following commands:

 ```shell
 net stop thingsboard